 The opportunity for the industry to break the deadlock is clear and there is little time to lose if it is to meet the IMO 2050 ambition.
 Momentum is building, and there is a sense of optimism that it can be done.
 Those who take the lead are in a better position to influence the outcomes, but every operator and stakeholder in the industry has a role to play.
 As one CEO said, we need “all hands on deck.”

-“The decarbonisation of shipping cannot be solved by one organisation on its own.
+“The decarbonization of shipping cannot be solved by one organisation on its own.
 This research clearly shows that it will require close collaboration between various players in the shipping ecosystem and with other sectors.
-The insights in the research give us a comprehensive perspective on the barriers, and the roadmap to unlock decarbonisation by identifying who needs to do what, and when to drive change”
+The insights in the research give us a comprehensive perspective on the barriers, and the roadmap to unlock decarbonization by identifying who needs to do what, and when to drive change.”